 Payment per the premium guide is due to the state office within two weeks after the event.
 You will not receive a bill for insurance as costs are provided in the premium guide.
-You may use a copy of the certificate or insurance request form for your payment records.
+You may use a copy of the certificate of insurance request form (page 63) for your payment records.